OndrejNevole/ActisProject1/README.md

 ## Build steps

-To run the application, first build it using
+To run the application, first build it using:

 	mvn compile

- and
+ and:

  	mvn package